dolphindb/DolphinDBPlugin/httpClient/README_EN.md

 DolphinDB's httpClient plugin enables you to send HTTP requests conveniently.

+The DolphinDB HTTPClient plugin has the branches [release 200](https://github.com/dolphindb/DolphinDBPlugin/blob/release200/httpClient/README_EN.md) and [release130](https://github.com/dolphindb/DolphinDBPlugin/blob/release130/httpClient/README_EN.md).
+Each plugin version corresponds to a DolphinDB server version.
+You're looking at the plugin documentation for release200.
+If you use a different DolphinDB server version, please refer to the corresponding branch of the plugin documentation.

 ## Build

 **Prerequisities**: The static library of libcurl, libssl(version 1.0.2), libcrypto(version 1.0.2) and libz are available.